MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ```

 ### Approving an elevation authorization request
-When an approval request is raised, members of the relevant approver group can approve the request with the request ID.
+When an approval request is created, members of the relevant approver group will receive an email notification and can approve the request associated with the request ID.

-Run the following command in Exchange Online PowerShell to approve a request:
+Run the following command in Exchange Online PowerShell to approve an elevation authorization request:
 ```
 Approve-ElevatedAccessRequest
     -RequestId <request id>